 I believe all forms of communication are valid.
 It’s inspiring to help a child feel empowered as they connect with others in meaningful ways and become confident knowing that what they say matters.

-At Mirowitz, students experience many ways to “be Jewish” through text study, prayer and Torah services, middot practice and holidays celebrations.
-I am so fortunate to teach Judaics in a pluralistic day school where students have an opportunity to ask deep questions, learn how the Torah and our sages answer them, and then formulate their own interpretations through art, writing, debates and role play.
+I am so fortunate to teach Judaics in a pluralistic day school where students have an opportunity to ask deep questions, to learn how the Torah and our sages answer them, and then formulate their own interpretations through art, writing, debates and role play.

 I feel I’m giving kids a skill that is not only academic.
 Being able to communicate with confidence translates into personal relationships, and my greatest moments are when I see a light bulb go on, and the flood of progress that follows.